Southern Ute Tribal Court

 - Those entering the courtroom musts wear face masks required pursuant to Tribal directive, and practice recommended social distancing standards at all times.
 Masks will be provided to those who do not have one.

-- Those persons not entering the courtroom but proceeding to the Clerk’s window shall wear a face mask and shall practice recommended social distancing standards at all times.
+- Those persons not entering the courtroom but proceeding to the Clerk’s window shall wear a face mask and shall always practice recommended social distancing standards, only one person at Court window at a time.
 Masks will be provided to those who do not have one.

 Thank you for your cooperation